-- 1. There shall be a Students' Association Board (hereafter "SAB") whose voting membership shall be such as to ensure a student majority and shall comprise the Association Sabbatical Officers, two elected non-sabbatical Officers of the Association, two appointees of the University Court and as many external members as shall not prejudice the student voting majority. - 2.
-The members of the SAB shall be the Trustees of the Association as defined by the Charities and Trustee Investment (Scotland) Act 2005, and will be responsible for its governance and strategic leadership. - 3.
-The appointees of University Court on the SAB shall serve for a three-year term, which may be renewed up to a maximum of three terms. - 4.
-Each external member of the SAB shall be nominated by the SAB Nominations Committee and elected by the SAB for a three-year term, which may be renewable up to a maximum of three terms. - 5.
+- 1. There shall be a Students' Association Board (hereafter "SAB") whose sole member shall be the Corporate Trustee.
+The Corporate Trustee, University of St Andrews Students' Association (Trustees) Limited, is a company incorporated under the Companies Acts with Company Number SC751992 and having its registered office at St Mary's Place, St Andrews, Fife KY16 9UZ is a Company Limited by Guarantee.
+The voting membership of the Corporate Trustee shall be such as to ensure a student majority and the Directors of the Corporate Trustee shall comprise the Association Sabbatical Officers, two elected non-sabbatical Officers of the Association, two appointees of the University Court and as many external members as shall not prejudice the student voting majority. - 2.
+For the purposes of the Charities and Trustee Investment (Scotland) Act 2005, the Charity Trustee of the Association shall be the Corporate Trustee.
+The Corporate Trustee shall carry out its duties and responsibilities as a Charity Trustee through its Board of Directors. - 3.
+Individuals appointed and/or elected as members of the SAB under this Constitution shall, in that capacity, be treated as having been appointed as Directors of the Corporate Trustee and shall exercise their duties and responsibilities of general control and management of the administration of the Association through the Corporate Trustee structure. - 4.
+In the event that the Corporate Trustee Articles of Association conflict with the Association Constitution, the Association Constitution shall take precedence. - 5.
+The Association shall meet the Corporate Trustee's reasonable set up and running costs including, but not limited to, incorporation, insurance, annual returns, accounts and independent examination/audit. - 6.
+The appointees of University Court on the SAB shall serve for a three-year term, which may be renewed up to a maximum of three terms. - 7.
+Each external member of the SAB shall be nominated by the SAB Nominations Committee and elected by the SAB for a three-year term, which may be renewable up to a maximum of three terms. - 8.
 The Chairperson of the SAB shall be elected annually at the first meeting of the SAB in the first semester of the academic year from among the non-student members, excluding the appointees of the University Court.
-In the absence of the Chairperson from any meeting of the SAB, the meeting shall be chaired by a person elected from the non-student members present. - 6.
-Casual vacancies on the SAB shall be filled in the manner in which the post was originally filled and for the unexpired period of the term of office. - 7.
-Each member of the SAB must act at all times in the interests of the Association and with due care and diligence, ensuring that the activities of the Association are consistent with its objects and that all relevant legislative and regulatory requirements are observed. - 8.
-A member of the SAB who has a personal interest in any transaction or other arrangement into which the Association is proposing to enter must declare that interest.
-That person will recuse themselves from voting on any question relating to that interest which comes before the SAB. - 9.
+In the absence of the Chairperson from any meeting of the SAB, the meeting

+- shall be chaired by a person elected from the non-student members present. - 9.
+Casual vacancies on the SAB shall be filled in the manner in which the post was originally filled and for the unexpired period of the term of office. - 10.
+Each member of the SAB must act at all times in the interests of the Association and with due care and diligence, ensuring that the activities of the Association are consistent with its objects and that all relevant legislative and regulatory requirements are observed. - 11.A member of the SAB who has a personal interest in any transaction or other arrangement into which the Association is proposing to enter must declare that interest.
+That person will recuse themselves from voting on any question relating to that interest which comes before the SAB. - 12.
 When a conflict of interest arises between the Association and the University, the members who are appointees of the University Court should act as Trustees of the Association or if unable to do so should recuse themselves.

-10. The SAB shall have the power to:
+13. The SAB shall have the power to: